thebkv/bkv/ruth02.md

 > “The LORD bless thee.”

-### What Happens

-Boaz arrives and exchanges a blessing with his workers.

-### The Key

-Before Boaz interacts with Ruth, the text gives us a brief picture of the environment he governs.

-His authority in the field is real, but his first recorded interaction with the workers is one of blessing.

-This prepares us for the way he will use that authority when he notices Ruth.

-### BKV

-Boaz's strength will be expressed through the order he establishes around people with less power than himself.

-That becomes important when Ruth enters his attention.

----

-### Ruth 2:5–7 — Boaz Notices Ruth
+Then Boaz notices Ruth and asks:

 > “Whose damsel is this?”

-### What Happens

-Boaz asks the servant overseeing the reapers about Ruth.

-The servant identifies her as:

-> “the Moabitish damsel that came back with Naomi out of the country of Moab.”

-He explains that she asked to glean and has been working steadily.
+The servant overseeing the reapers explains that she is the Moabite woman who returned with Naomi and has been working steadily in the field.

 ### The Key

-Ruth is already known by both her origin and her conduct.
+Ruth is already becoming known in Bethlehem.

-She is the Moabite woman who returned with Naomi, and she is the woman who has been working in the field.

-The story does not erase her foreignness, but neither does it reduce her to it.
+People know where she came from, but they also know what she has done.
+She returned with Naomi, asked permission to glean, and has been working.

+Boaz sees the stranger, but he soon learns the story behind her.

 ### BKV

-The faithfulness of Ruth 1 has reached Ruth 2 ahead of her.

-Her decision on the road has become visible in Bethlehem.
+The choice Ruth made on the road is already shaping the way she is known in Bethlehem.

-Character begins creating a new reputation before Ruth has any position of her own.
+Her old identity has not disappeared.
+She is still called the Moabitess.

+But another identity is forming beside it through what she actually does.

 ---

-### Ruth 2:8–9 — Boaz Establishes Protection
+### Ruth 2:8–9 — Boaz Gives Ruth a Safe Place

 Boaz tells Ruth:

 > “Go not to glean in another field…”

-He instructs her to remain near his women and says:
+He tells her to remain with his women and says:

 > “have I not charged the young men that they shall not touch thee?”

-He also gives her access to the water drawn by his servants.
+He also gives her permission to drink from the water his servants have drawn.

 ### What Happens

-Boaz tells Ruth to remain in his field and establishes clear protection around her.
+Boaz asks Ruth to stay in his field and makes sure she will be safe there.

 ### The Key

-The law already permits Ruth to glean.

-Boaz now gives her something more personal: a safe place to continue gleaning.
+Ruth already had the right to glean.
+Boaz now gives her a particular place where she can do it without fear.

+His kindness is practical.

-He uses his authority to shape the environment around her.
-The young men are given boundaries, Ruth is told where she can remain, and she receives access to water she did not have to draw herself.
+He uses his authority to set boundaries around the people working for him and gives Ruth access to what his household already has.

-His favor has structure.

 ### BKV

-God's provision does not always remove a person from the field.
-Sometimes it creates conditions in which the field becomes safe enough to remain.

-Ruth continues working, but she is no longer navigating the harvest alone.
+Provision is more than having enough grain.

+Ruth also needs a place where she can work without being harmed.

+Boaz provides both.

+The field becomes somewhere she can remain.

 ---

-### Ruth 2:10 — The Stranger Is Seen
+### Ruth 2:10 — “Seeing I Am a Stranger”

 Ruth falls before Boaz and asks: